It was just over 25 years ago (1994) when the first documented online purchase was made.

 15. Retargeting Website Visitors Makes Them 43 Percent More Likely to Buy (PR Newswire)

-Unfortunately, no matter how great your e-commerce store is, 92 percent of shoppers aren’t to buy right off the bat.
+Unfortunately, no matter how great your e-commerce store is, 92 percent of shoppers aren’t going to buy right off the bat.

 They may simply be doing initial research, virtual “window shopping,” or just not quite in the buying mindset yet.